GaryMcWhorter/GDGW-Maverick-Bot/README.md

   body:
     discard await discord.api.sendMessage(discordMsg.channelID, "It sends this message")
 ```

+Compile like normal or use `nimble run` to run the bot.

 After compliation you can now send the message `!yourCommandName` and the bot will send a message containing "It sends this message" in response.